-Education Health Care Plan - This is the replacement for the Statement of SEN. The purpose of an EHC plan is to make special educational provision to meet the special educational needs of the child or young person, to secure the best possible outcomes for them.
-It is for children with significant and complex SEND whose needs cannot be met by the resources of the school alone.
+Education Health Care Plan - This is the replacement for the Statement of SEN. The purpose of an EHC plan is to make special educational provision to meet the special educational needs of the

 Individual Education Plan (IEP) - what we now call the support plan - Plan outlining steps towards outcomes for each child with SEND.